esther-amores/TFM/README.md

 ## 🛠️ Setup

-This project has been developed to execute in Ubuntu 20.04. (copiar el que ja tinc al word) Follow these steps in order to prepare your environment.
+This project has been developed to execute in Ubuntu 20.04.
+Follow these steps in order to prepare your environment.

 ### 📊️ Install R and RStudio